Table of Contents

 Finally, adolescents who are confirmed to have trichomonas vaginitis and/or cervicitis should receive metronidazole 2 grams orally in a single dose.
 Response to this regimen is usually excellent, but the treatment of any sexual partners should be commenced to prevent recurrences.

-In addition advice regarding personal hygiene, front to back cleaning, sitz bath, avoidance of harsh irritants, douches and sexual education is mandatory part of management.
+In addition to advice regarding personal hygiene, front to back cleaning, sitz bath, avoidance of harsh irritants, douches and sexual education is a mandatory part of management.